matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Vai-te foder: Fuck you
 - Vai pró caralho: Fuck you
 - Vai à merda = fuck you
+- Fode-te filho de 30 putas corno do caralho: (*litteral: Fuck you son of 30 bitches, your wife is cheating on you*) Very long fuck you
+- Cabrão de merda: (*litteral: Horse of shit*) Fucking shitty horse

 ## Polish
 - Ja pierdole: (*litterla: I'm fucking*) Fuck